arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 ### Testing Mosquitto

 To test the Mosquitto broker, we need an MQTT client.
 We can use several ways to implement an MQTT client, one of the easiest ways is to install an MQTT client in our web browser and use it to test the connection between the local MQTT broker on the Portenta X8 board and the web-based MQTT client.
-In this tutorial, we will use MQTTBox, a Google Chrome extension that works as an MQTT client.
+This tutorial will use MQTTBox, a Google Chrome extension that works as an MQTT client.

 In MQTTBox, let's start by configuring the settings of the MQTT client.
 The information we are going to need is the following: